AlibabaCloudDocs/arms/intl.en-US/App monitoring/Create an app monitoring task.md

     ![Add SDK tab](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9130758061/p102998.png)

-After you perform the preceding steps, you can test your app monitoring task and log on to the [ARMS console](https://arms-intl.console.aliyun.com/#/home)to view the data reports.
+After you perform the preceding steps, you can test your app monitoring task and log on to the [ARMS console](https://arms-intl.console.aliyun.com/#/home) to view the data reports.